-1.1 This test method establishes the guidelines, requirements, procedure, and analyses for determining the in situ deformation modulus of a rock mass and other ancillary data using a flexible volumetric dilatometer in an N-size, 75.7 mm (2.98 in.) drill hole (Fig. 1 and Fig. 2).
+1.1 This test method establishes the guidelines, requirements, procedure, and analyses for determining the in situ deformation modulus of a rock mass and other ancillary data using a flexible volumetric dilatometer in an NX drill hole (Fig. 1).
 Cyclic, creep, and unloading cycles are not covered in detail in this standard but may be added in the future or with a separate test standard, practice, or guide.

-NOTE 1-Other rock mass deformability tests are radial jack tests, flat jack tests, flexible plate tests, and borehole jack tests.
+Note 1-Other rock mass deformability tests are radial jack tests, flat jack tests, flexible plate tests, and borehole jack tests.

-1.2 This test method applies mainly to a commercially available flexible, volumetric dilatometer for an N-size, (75.7-mm (2.98-in.)
-I.D.) borehole that is inflated and deflated hydraulically in the borehole.
-However, the test method could apply to other dilatometers, including pneumatically inflated, or for different borehole sizes as well as covered under the British Standards Institute EN ISO 22476-5 (https://geotech-nicaldesign.info).
-Use of a different diameter or type of volumetric dilatometer is up to the owner or project manager and shall not be regarded as nonconformance with this standard.
+1.2 This test method applies mainly to a commercially available flexible, volumetric dilatometer for an NX-sized (75.7-mm (2.98-in.)) borehole that is inflated and deflated hydraulically in the borehole.
+However, the test method could apply to other dilatometers, including pneumatically inflated, or for different borehole sizes as well as covered under the British Standards Institute EN ISO 22476-5.